mosip/inji-certify/README.md

        - `mosip.certify.vciplugin.sunbird-rc.credential-type.{credential type}.static-value-map.issuerId`.
        - `mosip.certify.vciplugin.sunbird-rc.credential-type.{credential-type}.cred-schema-id`.
    - The `$.schema[0].author` DID goes to the config ending in issuerId and `$.schema[0].id` DID goes to the config ending in `cred-schema-id`.
-9. Once the Esignet and Certify properties are configured, proceed to select Certify from the option provided in the installation steps.
+9. Once the Esignet and Certify properties are configured, proceed to select **Certify** from the option provided in the installation steps while running `install.sh` again.
 10. The installation of Certify will encompass the following services:
     * [Esignet Service](https://github.com/mosip/esignet)
     * [Certify Service](https://github.com/mosip/inji-certify)
 11. Download the postman collection and environment for sunbird use case from [here](docker-compose/docker-compose-certify/postman-collections/sunbird).
+    * Change `aud` variable in environment to the token endpoint of your Authorization service which is 'http://localhost:8088/v1/esignet/oauth/v2/token' if eSignet is setup locally and set `audUrl` to the URL of Certify container which is http://localhost:8090 if setup locally.
-12. Create Client from Create OIDC client API.
+12. Create Client from Create OIDC client API, and set redirect-url to 'http://localhost:3001' or the URL of OIDC-UI service, set auth-factor 'mosip:idp:acr:knowledge' to the request body.
 13. Perform a Knowledge based authentication(KBA) as specified in the Postman collection.
     * perform the authorize callback request
-    * in the /authorization/authenticate request update the challenge to a URL-safe base64 encoded string with the KBA details such as `{"fullName":"Abhishek Gangwar","dob":"1967-10-24"}`, one can use an [online base64 encoding service](https://base64encode.org) for the same.
+    * in the /authorization/authenticate request update the challenge to a **URL-safe base64 encoded string** with the KBA details such as `{"fullName":"Abhishek Gangwar","dob":"1967-10-24"}`, one can use an [online base64 encoding service](https://base64encode.org) for the same.

 ## Properties for custom use case